Static-string/Event-Registeration/README.md

 ## Overview

-This project is designed to serve as a comprehensive tutorial for learning full-stack web development.
+This project is designed to serve as a comprehensive project for my Alx Software Engineering full-stack web development.
 The primary functionality of the website is to allow users to register for events and enables administrators to manage registrations, add new events, and perform administrative tasks.

 ## Technologies Used